 UTILITY, OPERATING & BOND PASSTHROUGHS

-You might receive a notice from your landlord saying that he is passing on the cost of utilities (in situations where he pays the utilities), of operating and maintenance, or of a bond that was passed by the voters.
+You might receive a notice from your landlord saying that he is passing on the cost of utilities (in situations where he pays the utilities), of operating and maintenance, or of a bond that was passed by the voters at election time.

 In the case of a utilities passthrough, the landlord must either file a petition (if she is using the last two utilities bills as justification for the increase) or, if not, fill out a work sheet on the Rent Board site and submit that to the tenant.

-As for a bond passthrough, the landlord has to serve a notice at the time of a rent increase.
+As for a bond passthrough, the landlord has to serve a notice at the time of a rent increase that includes a worksheet.
 Bond passthroughs include general obligation and water bonds.
 For water, here is more info on that passthrough.